llpeterson/internetworking/basic-ip.md

 > DHCP illustrates an important aspect of scaling: the scaling of network
 > management.
 While discussions of scaling often focus on keeping the
 > state in network devices from growing too fast, it is important to pay
-> attention to growth of network management complexity.
+> attention to the growth of network management complexity.
 By allowing
 > network managers to configure a range of IP addresses per network rather
 > than one IP address per host, DHCP improves the manageability of a
 > network.